Ryanair loses challenge against state aid for Lufthansa's Austrian unit

 The General Court this year has ruled in favour of Ryanair in its challenges against aid given to German charter airline Condor, KLM and TAP.

-It has thrown out challenges against aid for SAS (SAS.ST), Finnair (FIA1S.HE) and Air France (AIRF.PA).
+It has thrown out challenges against aid for SAS, Finnair and Air France.

 The case is T-677/20 Ryanair & Laudamotion v Commission (Austrian Airlines; Covid-19).